 The plant reaches about 45-60 cm in height with branches and bears pink or white flowers in clusters that attract honeybees depending on the cultivar type.
 Each buckwheat seed features three sides pyramidal shape, brown to gray in color with a thick outer hull.
 Inside, its seed-kernel is cream white and has a nutty flavor.

 Buckwheat's well-balanced starch, protein, fat and mineral composition has found a renewed interest, particularly among the food scientists.
 Additionally, its seeds compose proportionately more starch and less fat content than fellow oil seeds hence can be handled in a similar way as any other staple grains.
-Being a short-season crop and sustainable characteristic of thriving under drought conditions, it can be an answer for malnutrition alleviation programs, particularly in famine-prone regions.
+Being a short-season crop and sustainable characteristic of thriving under drought conditions, it can be an answer for malnutrition alleviation programs, particularly in regions where famine is common.

 Buckwheat grains compose proportionately more starch than other similar seeds like quinoa and amaranth.
 100 g seeds (grains) provide 343 calories.
 Its grains are moderate sources of energy.
 Calorie content of ts seeds may be compared to that of major cereals such as wheat, maize, rice and that of pulses like chickpea, mung bean, cowpea (black-eyed pea), etc.